rajatKagrawal/BlueStacks/README.md

 `python run.py`

-Note: if you ancounter error usch as rbac.rabc module not found run the below command once
+Note: if you encounter error such as rbac.rabc module not found run the below command once

 `python -m rbac.rbac`